top of page

 Although I must admit it was a long search.

-Give yourself time, listen and feel...
+Give yourself time, listen and feel.

-If you need rest, then so be it!
+If you need rest, then take it!

 Take time to accept this.

-You’ll notice just how much it lifts your spirits.
+You’ll notice how much it lifts your spirits.

-AND!!!
-If I can recommend one thing based on my experience: move, move, move!
+And if I can recommend one thing based on my experience: move, move, move!

 That extra yoga brings me peace, gives me energy and strength to be social, and most importantly: I no longer feel depressed.

-And hey, it also helps me to make love a lot.
+And hey, it also helps my libido.

 “Producing endorphins on all levels, right?!”

-Above all, do what suits you?!
+Above all, do what suits you.

-Who were you before, remember?!
+Who were you before- remember?

-There's a comeback!
+There's a comeback.

-That woman is coming back stronger than ever!
+That woman is coming back stronger than ever.

 Love & kisses, Helena 💖🦩